 But, when I mention kale as a healthful choice, the most common question I get is, “What do you do with it?”
 Really, what can’t you do with it?
-Since you might need a little inspiration, I’m including links to three of my favorite recipes to get you started:
+Since you might need a little inspiration, I’m including links to two of my favorite recipes to get you started:

 • Winter Pasta (Here, the kale is processed with goat cheese and olive oil to make a vibrant pasta sauce.
 Despite the name, it makes a yummy summer meal as well.)